 This style of skirting board can be made using Pine, Oak, or sapele wood.
 The past eras inspired this design through the integration of regency classicism and Greek revival.
 It can add grandeur to your home since it blends well with most architraves.

 Rutherford Skirting Board

 This style is derived from the interpretations and revival of Middle Eastern and Asian influences.
 You can observe that this design follows the Georgian architecture.
 Its two-step design works well with narrow architraves and offers a fantastic effect in any room.

 Of all the styles of traditional skirting boards, this design is loved by many designers and homeowners.
 It blends perfectly with other Victorian architrave range.
 The lines are strong but subtle, making it look glamorous when installed.

 Combining Victorian skirting boards and architraves produces one of the most popular designs in Australian architecture.
 Although there are modern designs of skirting boards manufactured nowadays, the traditional skirting boards may remain the preferred option in creating an old and classic look that gives a feel of the character of the home.

 Inspired by this concept?
-Hire your professional contractor now through HIREtrades and make your house a stand out with Victorian-inspired skirting boards.
+Hire your professional carpenter now through HIREtrades and make your house a stand out with Victorian-inspired skirting boards.

 HIREtrades is a one-stop online marketplace for connecting consumers and businesses, covering 200+ trades and serving all states across Australia.
 Visit our dedicated Carpenters page or Get A Quote by filling out our quick and easy form.